roytang/blog/content/notes/2012/04/195992015773769730/index.md

 People at the #MTGAVR prerelease kept high-fiving me when I played this girl: {{% img src="hICGS" %}} Not sure why

+Aaaaaand here's stuff from the helvault:

+{{% img src="28042012185" %}}

-Aaaaaand here's stuff from the helvault: https://i.imgur.com/removed.png Okay, I'm done tweeting about the #MTGAVR prerelease for now
+Okay, I'm done tweeting about the #MTGAVR prerelease for now